Published by Christina Riley. Last Updated on November 2, 2023.

-Starting from the Grassy Ridge Parking area in Gorges State Park, follow the orange blazes on a 1.5-mile trek to Rainbow Falls.
+Starting from the Grassy Ridge Parking area in Gorges State Park, follow the orange blazes on a 1.5-mile trek to Rainbow Falls North Carolina.

-There is no sign, but you’ll notice a clearing to your right and large rock outcroppings that make for the perfect picnic spot.
+There is no sign for Hidden Falls, but you’ll notice a clearing to your right and large rock outcroppings that make for the perfect picnic spot.

 Hidden Falls to Rainbow Falls

-The last incline is a big one.
-But, when you finally reach the top and the sky opens, your breath will be taken away by the views, and you’ll forget about that last climb.
+The last incline to Rainbow Falls is a big one, with a lengthy series of steps.
+But, when you finally reach the top, and the sky opens, your breath will be taken away by the views of Rainbow Falls, and you’ll forget about that last climb.

 More Things to Do at Gorges State Park

 Gorges State Park spans 7,709 acres through Transylvania County and is a playground for those who love stunning views and breathtaking trails.
-It is one of the newest state parks and notably receives more than 80 inches of annual rainfall, classifying it as a temperate rain forest.
+It is one of the newest state parks and receives more than 80 inches of annual rainfall, classifying it as a temperate rainforest.